PI Support

 Important decisions are to be taken about WHAT that next step should be, long before your researcher starts applying.
 Decision taking is often challenging; it is not always clear what to do and where to start.

-• Proactively ask about their ideas about their next career step in regular meetings and definitely during the yearly appraisal.
+How can you support?- Proactively ask about their ideas about their next career step in regular meetings and definitely during the yearly appraisal.

-• Ensure your PhD/postdoc is aware what is expected from them beyond scientific research.
+- Ensure your PhD/postdoc is aware what is expected from them beyond scientific research.
 You may want to refer them to the Responsibilities of the Postdoc section in the Helmholtz Guideline.

-• Allow your researchers to plan and carry out career development activities.
+- Allow your researchers to plan and carry out career development activities.
 With careful planning, these activities do not necessarily have to compete with research.
 On the contrary, your researcher may be more motivated with a career plan and with less concerns about the future.

-• Be aware that engaging in career activities does not mean that your ECR is getting ready to leave your group.
-Career development consists of two parts to be carried out at different moments:
+Be aware that engaging in career activities does not mean that your ECR is getting ready to leave your group.

-• Career Orientation: reflection, informing yourself and identify suitable jobs.
+- Career Orientation: reflection, informing yourself and identify suitable jobs.

-• Transition: preparing for the next career step, job application.
+- Transition: preparing for the next career step, job application.

 A PhD as a Stepping Stone Within and Beyond Academia